juitnow/juit-pgproxy/workspaces/persister/README.md

 # PostgreSQL Proxy Client (Persister Interface)

-The persister interface for PostgreSQL Proxy is a high-level interface to operate on databases, offering (on top of the usual connection and query interface) a CRUD abstraction of tables and few
+The persister interface for PostgreSQL Proxy is a higher-level interface offering (on top of the usual connection and query interface) a CRUD abstraction over database tables and few utility methods.

 * [Connecting](#connecting)
 * [Schema Definition](#schema-defintion)